 What characters can I play as?

-Apex Legends currently has eight playable Legends: the soldier Bangalore, the tech-focused Bloodhound; the toxic bomb-wielding Caustic; the heavily shielded Gibraltar, the medic Lifeline, the hologram-wielding Mirage, the robotic scout Pathfinder; and the teleporting Wraith.
-All of the game’s characters come unlocked aside from Caustic and Mirage, who can be unlocked with either Coins or Legend Tokens (more on those later).
+Apex Legends currently has 10 playable Legends: the soldier Bangalore, the tech-focused Bloodhound; the toxic bomb-wielding Caustic; the heavily shielded Gibraltar, the medic Lifeline, the hologram-wielding Mirage, the robotic scout Pathfinder; the teleporting Wraith; the fast moving Octane; and electric defensive expert Wattson.
+All of the game’s characters come unlocked aside from Caustic, Mirage, Octane and Wattson who can be unlocked with either Coins or Legend Tokens (more on those later).